How to Deploy Your First Smart Contract on Ethereum With Hardhat and Tenderly

 3.5.
 Deploy the smart contract

-For Ethereum smart contract deployment, we need to make a simple JS script that will use Tenderly Web3 Gateway to access the blockchain and publish our compiled bytecode.
+For Ethereum smart contract deployment, we need to make a simple JS script that will use a Tenderly DevNet to access the blockchain and publish our compiled bytecode.
 First, create the deployment script:

 mkdir scripts && touch scripts/deploy.js

 This script contains the procedure for deploying the smart contract.
 It references our configuration to get the private key of the deployer.
-The script also targets Tenderly Web3 Gateway to get access to the blockchain.
+The script also targets the Tenderly DevNet to get access to the node as if it was running on the Mainnet.
 The deployment process consists of signing and sending a transaction that contains the contract bytecode without specifying the recipient.

 During the deployment procedure, the address for the contract is determined based on the sender’s address and current nonce, so it’s always unique.
 Once the smart contract deployment is completed, we’ll print out the address at which it’s stored so we can inspect and interact with it.